-3. The adopter agrees to provide the cat with sufficient quantities of nutritious food and fresh water each day.

 4. The adopter agrees to never have the cat de-clawed.

-5. Neutering is required by five months of age.
-If the cat is not neutered prior to adoption, the adopter agrees to return the cat to PALS TNRM as early as it reaches 3 pounds (minimum weight requirement to neuter) and no later than 5 months.
+6. Neutering is required by five months of age.
+If the cat is not neutered prior to adoption, the adopter agrees to bring the cat to PALS clinic (appointment required) as soon as it reaches 3 pounds (minimum weight requirement to neuter) and no later than 5 months.

-6. The adopter understands that some cats or kittens will receive an ear tip during surgery (trimming the tip of the left ear is a universal sign that a cat has been neutered).
-Alternatively, the adopter may choose a different vet to get the cat neutered, but proof of surgery must be mailed/ e-mailed or faxed to PALS TNRM within 30 days of the procedure.
+7. Alternatively, the adopter may choose a different vet to get the cat neutered and vaccinated, but proof of surgery must be mailed/ e-mailed to PALS within 30 days of the procedure.

-7. If the cat must be relinquished for any reason, the adopter must return the cat to PALS TNRM.
+8. If the cat must be relinquished for any reason, the adopter must return the cat to PALS.

 Please download, print and complete the adoption contract.
-Fax or mail it back to us in order to complete your adoption.
+Email or mail it back to us in order to complete your adoption.

-[As updated]